hileamlakB/HamsterDB/README.md

 This repository contains the distribution code for CS165 Fall 2019.
 More details about the project: http://daslab.seas.harvard.edu/classes/cs165/project.html

+We suggest you fork this project, and create a git remote so you can pull patches to the starter code periodically should the course staff need to release any during the semester.

 Please make sure that your project/repo are set to private.
 You'll still need to share read access with cs165 staff.

 We recommend that throughout the semester, you make git tags at each of the checkpoints so that it's easier to manage the progress of your project.

 ## Client-Server code
 We have included a simple unix socket implementation of an interactive